HenrikBengtsson/x86-64-level/README.md

 ```

 This is because the older CPU does not understand one of the CPU
 instructions ("operands").
-Note that the software might not crash each
+Note that the software might not crash
-time.
-It will only do so if it reach the part of the code that uses
+each time.
+It will only do so if it reaches the part of the code that
-a too new CPU instruction.
+uses a CPU instruction that is not recognized by the current CPU.

 In contrast, if we compile the software towards the older x86-64-v3
 machine, the produced binary will only use x86-64-v3 instructions and